rohnemus/bus-tracker/README.md

 git submodule update --init --recursive
 ```

-Once the submodule is initialized update the hardware config in the makefile:

-`nano matrix/lib/Makefile`

-    Line 37: `HARDWARE_DESC?=adafruit-hat`

 Run the following commands in the /matrix directory to build the python bindings:

 ```